A Weighted State Redistribution Algorithm for Embedded Boundary Grids: Generalizing State Redistribution

 where $x,y,z$ are the centroids of the original cells, $\widehat{x},\widehat{y},\widehat{z}$ are the weighted centroids of the neighborhoods and $\sigma_x,\sigma_y, \sigma_x$ are the slopes in the neighborhood reconstruction.
 We then note that

-Although not pursued here, the structure suggests that any collection of non-negative weights that reach the target neighborhood volumes with $e^T A = e^T$ can be used to define the SRD algorithm.
-This opens the possibility of more sophisticated approaches, including ones that might depend on the local solution.
+Although not pursued here, the structure suggests that any collection of weights with $e^T A = e^T$ can be used to define the SRD algorithm.
+This opens the possibility of more sophisticated approaches, including ones that might depend on the local solution or maintain monotonicity.